rednotion/parallel_esn/README.md

 (Technical description of the software design, code baseline, dependencies, how to use the code, and system and environment needed to reproduce your tests)

 ## Project Overview
+Echo State Networks (ESN) are a form o
 - Description of problem and the need for HPC and/or Big Data
 - Description of solution and comparison with existing work on the problem